ss-gsync/tree-risk-pro/tree_ml/docs/DEPLOYMENT.md

    - [ ] Service has proper working directory and permissions
    - [ ] Service can successfully start and stay running

-By following this troubleshooting guide, you should be able to resolve most issues with the model server and ensure it runs correctly with GPU acceleration.
+By following this structured troubleshooting guide, you should be able to resolve most issues with the T4 GPU model server deployment.

 ### Common Deployment Issues and Solutions